CBD in France

 Comme évoqué plus haut, les boutiques se multipliant partout en France grâce au libre-échange européen.
 La France s’est vue dernièrement dans l’obligation de modifier sa législation visant à encadrer ce nouveau marché.
 Aujourd’hui il est tout à fait possible de vendre des fleurs et feuilles de chanvre contenant du CBD et un taux légal de THC (<0.2%) grâce à l’Europe (la France n’ayant aucune législation concernant ce sujet).

-The government would therefore accept that CBD players in France market resin, given that they want the product to be processed from flowers!
-These remarks are incoherent with the measures taken by successive governments in their actions against drugs, particularly in areas where the majority of cannabis resin with high THC levels originates.
-These are reflections that could be described as incoherent, even counterproductive.
+The government would therefore accept that CBD players in France market resin, given that they want the product to be transformed starting from the flowers!
+These statements are inconsistent with the measures taken by successive governments in their actions against drugs, particularly in the areas where the majority of cannabis resin with a high THC content comes from.
+These are reflections that could be described as inconsistent or even counterproductive.

-If there were any real arguments, we could debate them, but at this level, it's clearly a case of kicking the can down the road.
-Once again, it's unthinkable that the state shouldn't follow the example of countries that have taken the lead, such as Switzerland, or even major world powers like the USA or Canada.
+If there were real arguments, we could debate, but at this level it is clearly dodging the issue.
+Once again, it is unthinkable that the state does not take the lead from countries that have taken the lead, such as Switzerland or even major world powers such as the USA or Canada.

-In France, the CBD industry is up and running, but was set up without government support or a clear legislative framework.
-As well as growing rapidly, the industry is creating a huge number of jobs (from CBD cultivation to the processing of by-products and the marketing of CBD in online and physical stores).
-It's a real boon for France, which is of course already benefiting financially from this steady growth.
+In France, the CBD sector is functioning but was nevertheless created without state aid and without a clear and precise legislative framework.
+In addition to being in strong growth, this sector creates a huge number of jobs (from the cultivation of CBD to its marketing in online or physical stores, including of course the transformation into derivative products).
+It is therefore a real boon for France, which of course already benefits financially from this constant growth.

-While we await the European Commission's decision, the CBD market in France is continuing to develop, and will continue to do so.
-CBD, as a dietary supplement in all its forms, is generating a growing following in France and around the world.
+While waiting for the decision of the European Commission, the CBD market in France continues its development and will continue to develop.
+This food supplement that is CBD, in all its forms, is indeed generating more and more followers in France and around the world.

 The Cali Weed team